Don Murray (actor): Career

 In 1979, Murray starred as Sid Fairgate on the prime-time soap opera Knots Landing.
 He also scripted two episodes of the show in 1980.
 In 1981, Murray left the series after two seasons either to concentrate on other projects, or, according to some sources, over a salary dispute.
 The character's death was notable at the time because it was considered rare to kill off a star character.
 The death came in the second episode of season three, following season two's cliffhanger in which Sid's car careened off a cliff.
 To make viewers doubt the character had actually died, Murray was listed in the credit sequence for season three; in fact, season three revealed that Fairgate had survived the plunge off the cliff (thus temporarily reassuring the viewers), but died shortly afterward in a hospital.
 Although he effectively distanced himself from the series after that, Murray contributed an interview segment for the 2005 reunion special Knots Landing: Together Again.

+On Broadway, Murray played the title role in the short-lived musical Smith, was a replacement for Ted Bessell in the original run of Bernard Slade's Same Time, Next Year, and starred in Alan Ayckbourn's The Norman Conquests.
+In 1977-78, he starred in the national US touring production of Neil Simon's California Suite.

+In 2017, 16 years after his last screen role, Murray came out of retirement to play Bushnell Mullins in the third season of Twin Peaks.